GSA/Section508.gov/_pages/sample-procurement/2020-11-20-sample-procurement-content-management-systems.md

 **Instructions**

 The Accessibility Requirements Report should be incorporated into the solicitation requirements document (SOO, SOW, PWS, etc.).
-Please go to the Revised 508 Standards Toolkit ([{{site.baseurl}}/manage/program-roadmap][13]) for further information on the procurement process.
+Please go to the Revised 508 Standards Toolkit ([{{site.baseurl}}/manage/program-roadmap][13]){:.word-wrap: break-word;} for further information on the procurement process.

  [1]: /ict-accessibility#e205_1_general
  [2]: /ict-accessibility#e205_2_public_facing